-- AFNR.HS.20.8.a Evaluate how different foods affect the human body and its physical and cellular processes. - AFNR.HS.20.8.b Identify food safety and sanitation procedures for handling and processing to as sure food quality. - AFNR.HS.20.8.c Summarize food safety procedures when storing and distributing products to consumption. - AFNR.HS.20.8.d Explain the producer-to-consumer processes in the food industry.
+AFNR.HS.20.8.a cellular processes.
+AFNR.HS.20.8.b Identify food safety and sanitation procedures for handling and processing to as sure food quality.
+AFNR.HS.20.8.c Summarize food safety procedures when storing and distributing products to consumption.
+AFNR.HS.20.8.d Explain the producer-to-consumer processes in the food industry.